Smallinger/Copper-Age-Backport/README.md

 ## Installation

-1. Download the latest release from the [Releases](https://github.com/Smallinger/Copper-Golem-Legacy/releases) page
+1. Download the latest release from the [Releases](https://github.com/Smallinger/Copper-Age-Backport/releases) page
-2. Install [Forge](https://files.minecraftforge.net/) 47.3.0+ or [Fabric](https://fabricmc.net/) for Minecraft 1.20.1 or 1.21.1
+2. Install [Forge](https://files.minecraftforge.net/) 47.3.0+ or [Fabric](https://fabricmc.net/) for Minecraft 1.20.1
 3. Place the downloaded `.jar` file in your `mods` folder
 4. Launch Minecraft and enjoy!